 - 2 Here are some of the tested methods you can try to make driftwood sink.

-Another way is to boil the driftwood to reduce the buoyancy faster that makes the piece of driftwood sink.
-The boiling process naturally drives out the air making the driftwood filled with the water.
+Another way is to boil the driftwood to reduce the buoyancy faster than making the piece of driftwood sink.
+The boiling process naturally drives out the air making the driftwood filled with water.